-Among the state’s public colleges and universities, College of DuPage with nearly 25,000 students, is the second largest provider of undergraduate education in the State of Illinois, after University of Illinois at Urbana-Champaign.
+Among the state’s public colleges and universities, College of DuPage is the largest community college in the state with more than 22,000 students.

 - Year Opened: 1967